MicrosoftDocs/defender-docs/defender-office-365/outbound-spam-policies-configure.md

      >
      > - This setting is in the process of being deprecated from outbound spam policies.
      >
-     > - The default [alert policy](/purview/alert-policies#threat-management-alert-policies) named **User restricted from sending email** already sends email notifications to members of the **TenantAdmins** (**Global admins**) group when users are blocked due to exceeding the limits in the **Recipient Limits** section. **We strongly recommend that you use the alert policy rather than this setting in the outbound spam policy to notify admins and other users**.
+     > - The default [alert policy](/purview/alert-policies#threat-management-alert-policies) named **User restricted from sending email** already sends email notifications to members of the **TenantAdmins** group (**Global Administrator** members) when users are blocked due to exceeding the limits in the **Recipient Limits** section. **We strongly recommend that you use the alert policy rather than this setting in the outbound spam policy to notify admins and other users**.
 For instructions, see [Verify the alert settings for restricted users](outbound-spam-restore-restricted-users.md#verify-the-alert-settings-for-restricted-users).

    When you're finished on the **Protection settings** page, select **Next**.